Guide Step By Step To Install And Configure A Mail Server On Debian 11

 Dovecot SSL Configuration

-In /etc/dovecot/conf.d/10-ssl.conf
+In /etc/dovecot/conf.d/10-ssl.conf:

 ssl = required